 Atopic dermatitis in dogs – Part 1 Diagnosis*

-Atopic dermatitis is a common, pruritic, allergic skin disease in dogs.
+Atopic dermatitis in dogs is a common, pruritic, allergic skin disease.
 A hereditary predisposition has been described although an interaction of dog and environmental factors is considered important.

 Labrador retrievers, West Highland White Terriers, English Setters, Boxers, Yorkshire Terriers and Bulldogs are among breeds thought to be predisposed.
 Age of onset is typically between 6 months and 3 years and there is no gender predilection.
 Secondary bacterial and yeast infections are common.